jizhang/jizhang.github.com/source/_posts/2018-10-03-flume-source-code-hdfs-sink.md

 targetPath = filePath + "/" + fullFileName;
 ```

 If no `BucketWriter` is associated with the file path, a new one will be created.
 First, it creates an `HDFSWriter` corresponding to the `fileType` config.
 Flume supports three kinds of writers: `HDFSSequenceFile`, `HDFSDataStream`, and `HDFSCompressedDataStream`.
-They handle the actual writing to HDFS files, and will be assigned to a new `BucketWriter`.
+They handle the actual writing to HDFS files, and will be assigned to the new `BucketWriter`.

 ```java
 bucketWriter = sfWriters.get(lookupPath);